miketromba/mike.gg/content/posts/live-life-on-offense.md

 ## 3) Actively manage & maintain your trajectory, and fend off the constant, endless horde of invaders trying to scale the castle walls and usurp your plan in favor of theirs

 Entropy.
 Everything trends toward chaos over time.
 You may have precisely uncovered & defined your values.
 You may have completely reshaped your life around those values.
-But perhaps the hardest step is defending your values and lifestyle over time—from yourself, from others, and from the quiet, passive, insidious drone of societal pressure.
+But perhaps the hardest step is defending your values and lifestyle over time—from yourself, from others, and from the quiet, insidious drone of societal pressure.

 ### 1) Defending against yourself